tokenibets/tokenibets.github.io/_posts/predictions/2025-11-09-predictions.md

 **Andrew Nembhard O25.5 PRA**

-*Played 33 minutes in his return; with Siakam, McConnell, Nesmith, and Toppin out, he projects as a primary creator vs. GSW and should see 30–35 minutes.*
+*Played 33 minutes in his return; with Siakam, McConnell, Nesmith, and Toppin out, he projects as the focal point of the Pacers vs. GSW and should see 30–35 minutes.*

 ---